ABI-Tutorials/IUPS2017/sharing.rst

    :align: center
    :width: 40%

    Schematic illustration of the Hill model with parallel damping we are using in this part of the tutorial.
-The model is located in the :file:`
+The model is located in the :file:`Hill_Basic_pDash.cellml`.

 ..
 Figure:: resources/BG_pDash.png
    :name: iups2017_sharing_hill_pdash_bg